ksarkies/XBee-Acquisition/Kicad-Mounts/README.md

 27 November 2014: Flip XBee over, adjust XBee footprint, reduce size the of the
                   two boards, interchange Rx and Tx.

+A separate regulated supply was added to provide 3.3V power for the XBee as the XBee can pull a relatively heavy current pulse on transmission.

 K. Sarkies
 27 November 2014